Wage & employment contract

 |

-During the Probezeit , you and the employer are given 7 calendar days' notice.
+During the Probezeit , a notice period of 7 calendar days applies to you and to the employer.
 However, a shorter or longer period can also be agreed in the employment contract.

-You can terminate the employment contract at any time, provided that the employer receives the notice of termination no later than the last day of the Probezeit .
+You can terminate the employment contract at any time, provided that the employer receives the notice of termination on the last day of the Probezeit at the latest.
 You do not have to give reasons for the termination.

 Your employment contract specifies how many hours per week you have to work.
-On average, people in Switzerland work 42 hours per week.
+On average, you work 42 hours per week in Switzerland.

 The law provides for a maximum working time per week:

-- 45 hours in industrial companies as well as for office staff, technical staff and sales staff in large retail companies
+- 45 hours in industrial companies as well as for office staff, technical employees and sales staff in large retail companies

 - 50 hours for everyone else